The irony is not lost on Addy Goldberg.

 A4.
 Sing, Dance, Giggle

 Lawrence University, "The Ultimate Intellectual Scavenger Hunt: Lawrence University Trivia Contest Turns 49" (2014).
 Press Releases.
-Paper 146.
+146.